Berlin

 • Berlin is today one of Europe’s most intriguing cities, evolving from a city divided between East and West to a unified melting pot of art, food, nightlife and politics.
 After an introductory talk on the early history of Berlin, we visit the iconic Reichstag, the seat of German parliament and a key building in Berlin’s story since its opening in 1894.
 We walk up Sir Norman Foster’s spectacular glass dome that has topped the building since 1999, learning about the building, its surrounds and the cityscape as we ascend.
 We then make our way to one of Berlin’s most notable landmarks, and the architectural symbol of Prussia’s power in the 18th and 19th centuries, the Brandenburg Gate, followed by a stroll along the Friedrichstraße to Gendarmenmarkt, arguably the city’s most beautiful square.
 After a break for lunch, we continue along Berlin’s main avenue, Unter den Linden, to see the major monuments and museums that line this grand boulevard.
 Returning to the hotel, the evening is at leisure.
 Overnight Berlin (B)

 • Friedrich Wilhelm IV described his vision for Berlin’s Museum Island as a cultural acropolis, a sacred sanctuary for the arts and sciences that would cement the Prussian capital as the Athens of the north.
 Today a UNESCO World Heritage site, Museum Island’s ensemble of venues represents the pinnacle of Germany’s museum collection, spanning 6,000 years of art and history.
-We begin today with a guided tour of the highlights of the Neues Museum (New Museum), home to the world-famous bust of Nefertiti.
-Following a break for lunch in the new James Simon Gallery, we continue with a tour of the impressive Near Eastern collection in the Pergamon Museum, whose highlights include the extraordinary Ishtar Gate from Babylon, the Roman Market Gate of Miletus from the early 2nd century A.D, and the filigree Mshatta Façade from a Jordanian desert castle.
+We begin today with a guided tour of the highlights of the Neues Museum (New Museum), home to the world-famous bust of Nefertiti, followed by free time for lunch in the connected James Simon Gallery.
+In the afternoon, we continue to the north side of Museum Island to visit the magnificent Bode-Museum, built in the Baroque Revival style and home to sculptures from the Renaissance to the Baroque.
 The late afternoon is free to continuing exploring or return to our nearby hotel.
 Overnight Berlin (B)

 • This morning we visit the newest cultural institution in Berlin – the Humboldt Forum.
 Part of the Berlin State Museums, it is situated in Schlossplatz which has seen more social, architectural, political and cultural changes over the last 800 years than almost any other site in Berlin.
 Originally a Dominican monastery, then Hohenzollern palace, a parade ground, and more recently Palace of the Republic during the Soviet era, the reconstruction of the baroque Berlin Palace now houses the Ethnological Collections and Museum of Asian Art as well a vast array of exhibitions highlighting the diverse history and nature of the site.
 After a break for lunch we then take the subway to the one of a kind Berlinische Galerie, located in a former glass warehouse.
 Founded in 1975 as an association for art lovers, this unique, Berlin-focussed, multi-disciplinary collection brings together fine art, photography and architecture.
-After touring the collection, we return to the hotel with time to freshen before enjoying an evening performance at the opulent Staatsoper (subject to availability).
+After touring the collection, we return to the hotel with time to freshen before tonight’s concert at the spectacular Berliner Philharmonie.
+Sakari Oramo leads the Berliner Philharmoniker in a program of Debussy and Busoni, accompanied by pianist Kirill Gerstein.
 Overnight Berlin (B)

 Performance I